yoki5348/VT_SEM/README.md

 # VT_SEM
 Our project aims to develop the structural equation model (SEM) for estimating the vertical transmitted environment factors via polygenic risk score (PRS) of Trio data

+# Installing VT-SEM

-# To install the VT-SEM package, use following codes in R:
+To install the package, use following codes in R:

 require("devtools")